Chess4Cuber/RISE-Decode/README.md

  * Improved software so that Robot Controller (RC) is much more resilient and “self-healing” to USB disconnects:
     - If user attempts to start/restart RC with one or more module missing, it will display a warning but still start up.
     - When running an OpMode, if one or more modules gets disconnected, the RC & DS will display warnings,and robot will keep on working in spite of the missing module(s).
-    - If a disconnected module gets physically reconnected the RC will auto detect the module and the user will regain control of the recently connected module.
+    - If a disconnected module gets physically reconnected the RC will auto detect the module and the user will regain org.firstinspires.ftc.baseCode.control of the recently connected module.
     - Warning messages are more helpful (identifies the type of module that’s missing plus its USB serial number).
  * Code changes to fix the null gamepad reference when users try to reference the gamepads in the init() portion of their OpMode.
  * NXT light sensor output is now properly scaled.
 Note that teams might have to readjust their light threshold values in their OpModes.